Summary

 Contributions

-Employer Contributions are approximately 25% of income up to $90,000 , plus 9% health insurance (on total income), and employee contributions are approximately 6.5% of the same income, plus 4.5% health insurance contributions (uncapped)
+Employer contributions are 24.8% of annual income up to approximately $115,000, plus 9% health insurance (on total income), and employee contributions are approximately 7.1% on the same capped level of income, plus 4.5% health insurance contributions (uncapped).

 Treaties

-The Czech Republic has social security agreements with all European Economic Area countries and more than 20 non EEA countries, including the US, Canada, Australia, Turkey, Japan and India and .
+The Czech Republic has social security agreements with all European Economic Area countries and 24 non-EEA countries, including the US, Canada, Brazil, Australia, Turkey, Japan and India.
 These agreements generally determine which country has the right the levy social security contributions, has the obligation to provide benefits, and prevent social security being levied twice on the same income.
-Most inbounds expatriates to Czech therefore continue to pay home country social security contributions.
+Most inbounds expatriates to the Czech Republic therefore continue to pay home country social security contributions.

 Administration

-Employer and employee contributions are paid to the social security ministry and, for health insurance contributions, one of the 7 public health insurance providers (if locally employed, or Czech citizen or registered resident) or to a provider chosen by the individual if not.
+Currently, employer and employee contributions are paid by the 20th day of the following calendar month to the social security ministry and, for health insurance contributions, one of the 7 public health insurance providers (if locally employed, or Czech citizen or registered resident) or to a provider chosen by the individual if not.
 Contributions to both are calculated as part of the monthly payroll process.

 Benefits